-Sliders are tiny hamburgers that are served on mini sandwich buns.
+All-American sliders are cute, fun to make, and fun to eat.
+Sliders are tiny hamburgers served on mini-sandwich buns.
 These little hot sandwiches first made their appearance a few years ago, and are a favorite among children.
 Sliders make a great appetizer or even a main dish if you give people four or five of them.

 You can put out the burgers, the sliced (and toasted) buns, and all of the toppings on a big platter and let everyone assemble their own masterpieces.
 Or assemble the sliders yourself and let everyone dig in.

-In a medium bowl, combine the bread crumbs, milk, salt, pepper, marjoram, and ketchup; mix well with a spoon and let this mixture stand for 5 minutes.
+In a medium bowl, combine the breadcrumbs, milk, salt, pepper, marjoram, and ketchup; mix well with a spoon and let this mixture stand for 5 minutes.

 Add the ground beef, crumbling it with your fingers as you add it; mix gently but thoroughly with your hands until combined.

 Form the meat mixture into about 10 to 12 mini burgers.
-At this point, you can cover the burgers and chill them up to 24 hours.
+At this point, you can cover the burgers and chill them for up to 24 hours.

 Top each mini burger with the American cheese slices and cover the grill for 30 to 40 seconds to let the cheese melt.
-You can also fry these burgers in a hot pan over medium-high heat, turning once, until done to 160 degrees F.
+You can also fry these burgers in a hot pan over medium-high heat, turning once, until done to 160 F.

-Making it Vegetarian
+Making It Vegetarian

 There are several good vegetarian meat products that easily form into burger patties.
 Gimme Lean makes a couple of good options as does Boca.
 Choose which one you prefer, and substitute it for the ground beef in the recipe.